Asuna-Cross/Asuna-Cross.github.io/_posts/2023-06-25-Windows-Install.md

 Here is a tutorial from Windows Dev team as to how to use Boxstarter - https://devblogs.microsoft.com/cesardelatorre/automating-windows-environments-setup-with-boxstarter-and-chocolatey-packages/

-I didn't go this route myself as my Windows machine won't be replicated often, however if I do go the route of setting up Windows boxes and such for testing then it is an option that I will start to look at.
+I didn't go this route myself as my Windows machine won't be replicated that often, however if I do go the route of setting up Windows boxes and such for testing then it is an option that I will start to look at.